neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ## Setup Visual Studio Code

 There are plenty of editors available on the internet.
 In general you can use any of them to edit your code.
 Even with the regular MacOS TextEdit App, you could write code.
-But that's not very convenient because code editors give us useful functions.
-Also we want to guarantee that all Coaches and Students can help each other.
-Therefore we are all using one of the most popular editors:
+But that wouldn't be very convenient, because code editors give us many useful features.
+Also we want to guarantee that all coaches and students can help each other.
+Therefore we are all using one of the most popular
-[Visual Studio Code](https://code.visualstudio.com/).
+editors: [Visual Studio Code](https://code.visualstudio.com/).
 This editor from Microsoft is a free, open source and available for all platforms, even on the browser, e.g. on GitHub.

 Normally you would go to the website and download the software.
 But as you may already know, we can use `Homebrew` to install things we need.